StrataFoundation/strata/packages/docs/blog/2021-12-21-governance/index.md

 solana address -k deploy.json
 ```

-Now airdrop some sol to it (run this a few times):
+Now airdrop some sol to it (run this a few times).
+On mainnet, you will need to fund this wallet:

 ```bash
 solana airdrop -u devnet 2 <DEPLOY_ADDRESS>
 ```

-Now delete that file to be safe:
+You may want to store the deploy key somewhere safe.
+Now delete that file so it cannot be compromised:

 ```bash
 rm deploy.json
 ```

-Now, send the deploy wallet enough of your governance token to create a proposal.
+Now, go back to the govenance UI and withdraw your tokens.
+You will need to send 1% of them to the deploy wallet so that it can create proposals.

 ### Github Actions